 All parental rights actions, such as a motion to voluntarily terminate your parental rights or an action to terminate your former partner’s parental rights, must be filed with the circuit court of the county where you or your child’s other parent reside.

 Assert your rights as a parent by taking the time to collect and provide evidence that demonstrates your fitness to parent to the court.
 This can include testimonies from your child’s teacher, pediatrician and others discussing your relationship with your child as well as collected data from a psychological counseling session or child custody evaluation.
 Your lawyer can be your advocate and guide you through these often stressful interactions with the court.
 When asserting your parental rights, remember to focus on the positive, not the negative.
 Putting your former partner down will not make you look like a better parent for your child.

 As a parent, one of the hardest parts of the divorce process is having to demonstrate that you have a strong relationship with your children and that you are capable of providing for them.
 As experienced divorce lawyers, our team at Hammett, Bellin & Oswald, LLC, understands this.
-Contact our team online or call 920-202-8872 to schedule your free legal consultation with us, during which we will discuss issues like child support, child custody and visitation with you.
+Contact our team online or call 920-202-8872 or toll-free at 866-720-0009.